Become a Registered Nurse at UHBW

 When will I be able to take my holidays?

-Holiday requests should be arranged with your line manager as normal but should take into account University days and clinical placements.
-There is some flexibility.
+There is some flexibility with holiday requests and this should be arranged with your line manager as normal but should take into account University days and clinical placements.

 How many hours of study will I be expected to undertake in my own time?

-You will be expected to spend a proportion of your time outside of your rostered working hours and attending the university to undertake additional study to support the achievement of your learning outcomes.
-This would normally require an additional 5-15 hours of study per week although this will vary from person to person.
+You will be expected to spend a proportion of your time outside of your rostered working hours and attending the University to undertake additional study to support the achievement of your learning outcomes.
+This would normally require an additional 5 to 15 hours of study per week although this will vary from person to person.
 You will be expected to prioritise and manage your own workload to meet the demands of academic study.

 What happens after I qualify at the end of the programme?